Research and Innovation in the Mechanical Engineering Industry

 German machinery manufacturing takes place in highly innovative companies.Its above average commitment to research and innovation is represented in the respective statistical figures.

 Research and Development (R&D)

 Along with the automotive, electrical engineering, and chemical industries the mechanical engineering industry is one of the most research-intensive industries in Germany.
 It accounts for nine percent of the business sector's expenditure on research and development (R&D) and for almost 11 % of its R&D personnel.

-Counted as full time equivalents the number of R&D personnel in machinery manufacturing companies amounted to well above 43 thousand in the year 2015.
+Counted as full time equivalents the number of R&D personnel in machinery manufacturing companies amounted to round about 44.5 thousand in the year 2016.
 Half of the R&D staff is made up of scientists and engineers.
 After a drawback in 2009 R&D employment is on the rise again.
 It has been substantially increased in the last ten years.

 The sole figures on R&D do not give but an inadequate picture of the innovative capacities of German mechanical engineering.
 Innovation activities comprise research and development as well as investments in a production facility and other preparations for the introduction of a new product.
 They are defined according to the OECD's Oslo Manual.